Alimentation Couche-Tard

-Mac's Convenience Stores, go!(Go Store), 7-jours, Dairy Mart, Becker's and Winks.
+Mac's Convenience Stores, GetGo, go!
+(Go Store), Provi-Soir, 7-jours, Dairy/Daisy Mart, Becker's and Winks.

 Founded by current chairman Alain Bouchard, the corporation is based in Laval, Quebec, Canada, a suburb of Montreal.
 The flagship Couche-Tard and Mac's stores, as well as some older Winks outlets, prominently feature a distinctive anthropomorphic red, winking owl.
-This mascot, named "Jandrice", was inherited from the Provi-Soir / Winks chain when it was absorbed in the late 1990s.
+This mascot was inherited from the Provi-Soir / Winks chain when it was absorbed in the late 1990s.

-In French, "couche-tard" means "(the type of person who) goes to bed late", with connotations very similar to "night owl" in English.
+In French, "couche-tard" literally translates to "sleep-late" and means "(person who) goes to bed late", with connotations very similar to "night owl" in English.

 History

 Alain Bouchard opened his first convenience store in 1980 in Laval.
 In 1985, Bouchard acquired 11 "Couche-Tard" branded stores in the Quebec City area which he merged with its existing stores in the Montreal area to rename the whole company "Alimentation Couche-Tard".
 In 1987, the company purchased the 7 Jours chain from Metro-Richelieu, which Couche-Tard has kept a separate chain to this day.

+In 1992, the chain gradually converted to the new discount banner "Dépan-Escompte", beginning with 34 stores mostly located in the Quebec City area.
+In 1993, the company purchased 54 Mac's and La Maisonnée convenience stores from the troubled Silcorp Ltd. of Toronto.
+In 1994, Couche-Tard completed the conversion of its 182 stores to the Dépan-Escompte banner which included the Mac's/La Maisonnée locations but not the 7 Jours chain.
+In the summer of 1994, Couche-Tard made a deal to acquire the 86 convenience stores from the Perette chain which had filed for bankruptcy protection in June 1994.
+During the Dépan-Escompte era, a piggy bank mascot was adopted and replaced the previous Couche-Tard sleepwalker mascot from the late 1980s and early 1990s.